-- instructional model (On-Site, Hybrid, Comprehensive Distance Learning, online schools). - Grades 6-12 (individual subject): Attendance must be taken at least once for each scheduled class that day for all students enrolled in school, regardless of the instructional model (On-Site, Hybrid, Comprehensive Distance Learning, online schools). - Alternative Programs: Some students are reported in ADM as enrolled in a non-standard program (such as tutorial time), with hours of instruction rather than days present and days absent.
-Attendance must be taken at least once for each scheduled interaction with each student, so that local systems can track the student's attendance and engagement.
-Reported hours of instruction continue to be those hours in which the student was present. - Online schools that previously followed a two check-in per week attendance process must follow the Comprehensive Distance Learning requirements for checking and reporting attendance. - Provide families with clear and concise descriptions of student attendance and participation expectations as well as family involvement expectations that take into consideration the home environment, caregiver's work schedule, and mental/physical health.
+2b.
+ATTENDANCE (Note: Section 2b does not apply to private schools.)
+OHA/ODE Requirements Hybrid/Onsite Plan Grades K-5 (self-contained): Attendance must be taken at leas once per day for all students enrolled in school, regardless of t instructional model (On-Site, Hybrid, Comprehensive Distance Learning, online schools). the prioritize two days of in person learning.
+Students not present for both Grades 6-12 (individual subject): Attendance must be taken at least once for each scheduled class that day for all students enrolled in school, regardless of the instructional model (On-S Hybrid, Comprehensive Distance Learning, online schools).
+Assignment submission ☑ Alternative Programs: Some students are reported in ADM as enrolled in a non-standard program (such as tutorial time), wi hours of instruction rather than days present and days absent Attendance must be taken at least once for each scheduled interaction with each student, so that local systems can track student's attendance and engagement.
+Reported hours of instruction continue to be those hours in which the student w present. of of the 4 days of online learning may include: Live Google Classroom sessions Assignment submission Online schools that previously followed a two check-in per we attendance process must follow the Comprehensive Distance Learning requirements for checking and reporting attendance The designated attendance team will review individual and school- Provide families with clear and concise descriptions of student attendance and participation expectations as well as family involvement expectations that take into consideration the hor environment, caregiver's work schedule, and mental/physical health.
+Teachers will take daily attendance of students who attend OnSite, and will also mark attendance for those students following instruction through "remote attendance" via Google Classroom and Acellus, in